 As NFTs impact the French economy in various sectors, the legislator continues to explore if and how to best regulate these new instruments.
-The most recent attempt was the discussion in the French Parliament regarding the French annual tax bill for 2022.
+The most recent attempt is the current discussion in the French Parliament regarding the French annual tax bill for 2021.
 Among the various amendments set forth in the preparatory legislative work, one suggests the provision of a dedicated fiscal regime for NFTs.
 The objective is to exclude NFTs from the fiscal treatment usually applicable to other kinds of digital assets and to define an ad hoc tax regime based on the possible underlying assets (be it a piece of digital art, a luxury product, etc.).
-This proposal was ultimately removed from the legislative negotiations.
-However, it reflects a continuous effort by the French legislator to define an appropriate regime for NFTs.
+This proposal was ultimately rejected in the legislative negotiations.
+However, it reflects a continuous effort by the French legislator to find the appropriate regime for NFTs.